Sun & Skin News

 Do I Have Skin Cancer?

-You’re scrolling through your Facebook feed on a Saturday morning when you stumble across a post from one of your friends:
+You’re scrolling through your social media feed on a Saturday morning when you see a post from one of your old friends:

 do-i-have-skin-cancer

-As you reach forward to type your “get well” message to John, a mole on your forearm comes into view.
-While you’ve had the mole since you were a teenager, you instantly question whether it could be skin cancer.
+As you reach forward to type your “get well” message, a mole on your forearm comes into view.
+You’ve had the mole since you were a teenager, but now you wonder whether it could be skin cancer.
 After all, you and John grew up together; you spent your summers on the beach, often competing to see who had the “best color.”
-If he has skin cancer, you are at risk too, right?
+You’ve both learned your lesson about the dangers of tanning.
+Now he has skin cancer.
+Are you at risk, too?

 • If you draw a line down the center of your worrisome spot, are the two halves different?
 Are they asymmetrical?